kimmobrunfeldt/drydoc/readme.md

     Remember to buy:
     {% for item in shopping_list %}    - {{ item }}
     {% endfor %}
-    DRY documents support unicode, so you can have text like this '{{ unicode }}'.
+    Documents support unicode, so you can have text like this '{{ unicode }}'.

 Will render to: